Scarlett-Spade/Movie-App/README.md

 # ABOUT

-During a two-week sprint, I coded and deployed an Ethereum smart contract with an interactive web app using Solidity and React amongst 200+ developers.
+I coded and deployed an Ethereum smart contract with an interactive web app using Solidity and React amongst 200+ developers during a two-week sprint.
 As a Buildspace learn-a-thon, there was a live "kick-off" showcasing an intro to the project scope.
 There were scheduled, hour-long coworking sessions where lo-fi beats played as we indivdually worked alongside the developer community.